-Michigan workers’ comp lawyer discusses injured on lunch break workers’ comp claims.
+Michigan workers’ comp lawyer discusses employees injured on their lunch break and workers’ comp claims.

-We are frequently contacted by employees injured on lunch break asking about workers’ comp claims.
-These types of claims are difficult because employers always think suspicious activity is going on.
+We are frequently contacted by employees injured on lunch break asking about Michigan workers’ comp claims.
+These types of claims are difficult because employers always believe suspicious activity is going on.
 Workers’ comp benefits get disputed, sticking the disabled employee with unpaid wages and medical bills.

 Workers’ comp is supposed to cover all injuries and diseases that arise out of and in the course of employment.
-This includes lunch breaks.
+This includes lunch breaks on employer premises.
 It does not matter how an employee was injured or who was at fault.
-Even injuries that occur during lunch hours can be covered under specific circumstances.
+Even injuries that occur during lunch hours away from employer premises can be covered under specific circumstances.

 Workers’ comp pays lost wages and medical treatment.
 The amount for lost wages should equal 80% of the after-tax average weekly wage.
 Medical treatment is unlimited without any copays or deductibles.